-MUSE 382 MUSEUMS, THE ART MARKET AND THE LAW
+MUSE 382: MUSEUMS AND THE LAW

 This course builds on some of the topics related to museums and the law introduced in the core courses.
-In this course students will acquire a sounder comprehension of the legal and ethical issues concerning museums, cultural heritage sites, and cultural property.
-Specific topics will include the issues involved with ownership and restitution of stolen art and other cultural property unethically or illegally attained from its owner or country of origin.
+In this course students will gain a deeper understanding of the legal and ethical issues surrounding museums, cultural heritage sites, and cultural property.
+Specific topics will include the issues involved with ownership and restitution of stolen art and other cultural property unethically or illegally taken from its owner or country of origin.
 Examples of reported claims brought against museums will be used to examine current museum policies and procedures on acquisition, exhibition, repatriation, retention and restitution of museum collection objects.
-Students will also explore the entire range of the market, from the individual collectors and the antiquities trade to contemporary art galleries, auctions, art fairs and biennials.
-These ethical and legal issues are of great importance in this field, and the course concentrates on those particularly relevant to Lebanon and the region, for example, those associated with archaeological heritage.
-Other topics to be explored include intellectual property law, contracts (public tender), governance, the legal structure of museums and heritage sites and other matters.
+These ethical and legal issues are of great importance in this field, and the course will focus on those particularly relevant in Lebanon and the region, for example those associated with archaeological heritage.
+Other topics to be explored will include intellectual property law, contracts (public tender), governance, the legal structure of museums and heritage sites, and more.